yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Detail of running Docker workflow.](media/hol-ex1-task4-step10-2.png "GitHub Action Detail")

+    > **Note**: If you encounter any errors due to `cosign`, remove the image signing section from the workflow, as it is not needed to complete the lab.
+You could alternatively add a manual trigger (see below) and try running the workflow again, to determine if the error is transient.

+    > **Note**: You can optionally add `workflow_dispatch:` in the `on:` trigger section to set a manual trigger for the GitHub Actions workflow.

 ### Task 3: Editing the GitHub Workflow File Locally

 The last task automated building and updating only one of the Docker images.
 In this task, we will update the workflow file with a more appropriate workflow for the structure of our repository.
 This task will end with a file named `docker-publish.yml` that will rebuild and publish Docker images as their respective code is updated.